 Talk to your doctor or pharmacist before taking Stexerol-D3:

-• if you have problems with your kidneys
+• If you have problems with your kidney

-• if you are already taking other medicines or supplements containing vitamin D
+• if you are already taking other medicines or supplements containing vitamin D, or food or milk enriched with vitamin D.

 Children